 Watch for the Summer Session of the CTA University Credit Program Coming June 10th.
 Check back for more details and get ready for a summer of learning and Free University Credits.

 The 21/22 University Credit Program is a benefit to members attending CTA Conferences during the 2021/2022 school year.
 CTA Members, through attending in-person or virtual conferences, will be given the opportunity to accumulate the professional growth hours needed to qualify for university credit units with CSU, Chico.
-As a benefit to members, CTA will cover the $75/unit cost for three of the six university credit units available.
+As a benefit to members, CTA will cover the $75/unit cost for six of the nine university credit units available.
 The professional growth hours can be accumulated by attending conferences live and/or by watching recordings.

 - Check with your district HR office or local chapter president to ensure that university credit units can help you advance on your salary schedule.

 - Register for and attend CTA conferences live on the Attendee Hub or watch recordings on the CTA Virtual Pass.

 - For your records, download your CTA Professional Growth Hours certificates issued to you at the conclusion of each conference or session watched on Virtual Pass.